yushuowiki/yushuowiki.github.io/_pages/about.md

 # Academic Activities

-- <font face="Times New Roman">TPC Member, The 24rd International Symposium on Theory, Algorithmic Foundations, andProtocol Design for Mobile Networks and Mobile Computing (ACM Mobihoc)</font>
+- <font face="Times New Roman">TPC Member, The 24rd International Symposium on Theory, Algorithmic Foundations, and Protocol Design for Mobile Networks and Mobile Computing (ACM Mobihoc)</font>
 - <font face="Times New Roman">PC Member,  The 23rd International Conference on Algorithms and Architectures for Parallel Processing (ICA3PP 2023)</font>
 - <font face="Times New Roman">Editorial Board Member, Humanities and Social Sciences Communications</font>
 - <font face="Times New Roman">PC Member, The 3rd International Workshop on Scientific Knowledge: Representation, Discovery, and Assessment (Sci-K 2023)</font>